The Madden 16

 By scrubbing data from social we were able to generate tailored game footage within our spots of the viewer's favorite teams and stars.
 For example, in the above episode, the squad saves one fan's fantasy season by recommending a sleeper unique to the viewer’s team.

 Real Time Content

 By scripting numerous endings to episodes, and recording new VO to match events that unfolded throughout the season, we were able to react in real time.
 Check out the one we released for DeMarco Murray's infamous return to Dallas below.

 Madden Season Tumblr

 Just like in the series, our team needed a HQ to operate from.
 That became MaddenSeason.Tumblr.com, EA's first foray into the medium.
 With all of our episodes as well as tons of additional content to share, average site times topped nearly six minutes, beating every industry standard available.

 During the shoot, we recorded tons of "press conference" footage with our puppets, and worked with ESPN to cut from actual news stories to the Madden 16, so they could weigh in and comment on the NFL season.

-Each puppet got their real-life human counterpart to re-skin their social media pages reflect their miniature Madden persona—introducing Madden to millions of new, young fans from the NBA, WWE, and NFL.
+Each puppet got their real-life human counterpart to re-skin their social media pages reflecting their miniature Madden persona—introducing Madden to millions of new, young fans from the NBA, WWE, and NFL.

-In addition to the ridiculous site time on Tumblr and the millions of impressions on Twitter, all in all the Madden 16 campaign generated 30+ million combined video views, sat at the top of Youtube's charts for 3 days, and helped Madden become America's number 1 selling sports video game.
+In addition to the ridiculous site time and millions of impressions on Twitter, all in all the Madden 16 campaign generated 30+ million combined video views, sat at the top of Youtube's charts for 3 days, as Madden become America's number 1 selling sports video game.